-Variant $\disjoint$ generally exhibits poor accuracy.
-By running $\CURE$ completely separately, on their own samples and without interaction during the protocol other than announcing representatives for clusters they individually computed, parties avoid any cryptographic overheads but at significant loss in accuracy, e.g., by 44.4\% for 1M records.

-For $p=1$, $\jointSemi$ and $\jointFull$ generally achieve similar accuracy, which closely approaches the accuracy to $\CURE$ for sufficiently large samples: At 300 samples or higher, their achieved accuracy is within 3\% of $\CURE$.
-For higher values of $p$, e.g., $p=5$, $\jointSemi$ and $\jointFull$ exhibit a difference in accuracy: For instance, at 200 samples the accuracy for $\jointSemi$ is lower by 39.54\% than that of $\jointFull$; but at 500 samples or more, their achieved accuracies are within~3.18\%.
+{\bf Protocols $\mathsf{PCure*}$.} Figure~\ref{fig:1millionapprox} shows the accuracy of our $\CURE$-variant protocols $\disjoint$, $\jointSemi$, $\jointFull$ from Section~\ref{sec:approx}, and the non-private $\CURE$ algorithm on synthetic datasets of 1M records for $10^2$--$10^3$ samples, partition parameters $p=1$ and $p=5$, and for low (0.1\%), medium (1\%), and high (5\%) outliers-to-data percentages.
+Clearly, $\disjoint$, where parties run $\CURE$ on their own samples, without any interaction besides announcing representatives for individually computed clusters, exhibits very poor accuracy. e.g., $44.4$\% loss for 1M records.
+For $p=1$, $\jointSemi$ and $\jointFull$ achieve similar accuracy, which approaches that of $\CURE$ for large enough samples: At 300 samples or higher, the gap is within 3\%.
+For higher values of $p$, e.g., $p=5$, $\jointSemi$ and $\jointFull$ exhibit a difference in accuracy: E.g., at 200 samples the accuracy for $\jointSemi$ is lower by 39.54\% than $\jointFull$; but at 500 samples or more, they are within~3.18\%.

 Moreover, experimenting with all combinations of $p=1,3,5$ partitions and $R=1,3,5,7,10$ representatives shows that the accuracies of $\jointFull$ and $\jointSemi$ are very close to $\CURE$ at $s=1000$ samples (or more).
 The largest observed difference between $\jointSemi$ and $\CURE$ is 3.57\%, and between $\jointFull$ and $\CURE$ is 2.7\%.
 For $p=1$ and $R=1$ either difference is less than 1\% at 1000 samples (or more).
 Thus, our choice of $p=1$ and $R=1$ to protect data privacy, as argued in Section~\ref{sec:approx}, does not impact the protocol's accuracy.